cpb/raq/README.md

 Raq makes it easy to create durable message queue consumers.
 It tries to learn from [Thin](https://github.com/macournoyer/thin) and [Rack](https://github.com/rack/rack) in order to provide a reasonably familiar way of creating and running AMQP consumers.

-Raq expresses the opinion that, like database configuration, queue configuration should be configured by the environment.
-Raq offers the ability to specify message broker connection information and queue names as command line flags, or in an separate configuration file.
+Raq expresses the opinion that, like database configuration, queue configuration should handled by the environment.
+Raq offers the ability to specify message broker connection information and queue names as command line flags, or in a separate configuration file.

 Installation
 ------------